Locally moving groups and laminar actions on the line: A plethora of laminar actions, III: non-simplicial laminar actions

 To show Lemma \ref{lem.horseshoe} we use its self-similarity to build elements in $H$ moving points of the real line arbitrarily far away.
 But before giving the formal proof, let us see how this ends the proof of Theorem \ref{t-F-hyperexotic}.

-\begin{proof}[Proof of Theorem \ref{t-F-hyperexotic} given Lemma \ref{lem.horseshoe}] Let $K\subsetneq \R$ be a subset satisfying property $(O)$ and such that $K\cap (0,1)$ admits a self similar decomposition.
-As concrete example we may take $K=\bigcup_{n\in \Z} f^n(K_0) $ with $K_0=K_0(w_1, w_2)$ for $w_1=\mathtt{10001}$ and $w_2=\mathtt{01110}$.
-By Lemma \ref{lem.propertyO} we may consider the $\R$-focal action $\varphi_K$, and by Lemma \ref{lem.horseshoe} and Proposition \ref{p-F-hyperexotic} we have that $\varphi_K([F, F])$ acts minimally.
+\begin{proof}[Proof of Theorem \ref{t-F-hyperexotic} given Lemma \ref{lem.horseshoe}] Let $K\subsetneq \R$ be a subset satisfying property $(O)$ and such that $K\cap (0,1)$ admits a self-similar decomposition.
+As a concrete example, we may take $K=\bigcup_{n\in \Z} f^n(K_0) $, with $K_0=K_0(w_1, w_2)$ for $w_1=\mathtt{10001}$ and $w_2=\mathtt{01110}$.
+By Lemma \ref{lem.propertyO}, we may consider the laminar action $\varphi_K$, and by Lemma \ref{lem.horseshoe} and Proposition \ref{p-F-hyperexotic}, we have that $\varphi_K([F, F])$ acts minimally.
 To finish the proof, we show that from the existence of one subset $K$ with these properties, we can deduce the existence of uncountably many.
-Let $K$ be one such subset.
+Let $K$ be such a subset.
 Clearly $K$ is locally a Cantor set, so $\R\setminus K$ is a countable union of open intervals, that we call the \emph{gaps} of $K$.
 Pick $\beta\in (0,1)$.
-For each gap $I$ of $K$, consider the point $p_{I}(\beta)$ where $p_I:(0,1)\to I$ is the unique order-preserving affine map.
-We let $K^\beta$ be the subset resulting from adding to $K$ all the points of the form $ p_I(\beta)$ where $I$ runs over gaps of $K$.
-Clearly $K^\beta$ is still closed and $f$-invariant.
-Moreover, $K^\beta$ still admits a self similar decomposition since the maps involved in the definition of self similar decomposition are affine maps sending gaps of $K$ to gaps of $K$, so in particular they preserve the proportion of the subdivision we have introduced in the gaps.
-We claim, that for uncountably many $\beta\in (0,1)$, the subset $K^\beta$ also satisfies (the last condition of) property $(O)$, that is $g.K^\beta \cap K^\beta$ is open in $K^\beta$ for every $g\in F$.
+For each gap $I$ of $K$, consider the point $p_{I}(\beta)$ where $p_I\colon (0,1)\to I$ is the unique order-preserving affine map.
+We let $K^\beta$ be the subset resulting from adding to $K$ all the points of the form $ p_I(\beta)$, where $I$ runs over gaps of $K$.
+Clearly $K^\beta$ is still closed, and $f$-invariant.
+Moreover, $K^\beta$ still admits a self-similar decomposition, since the maps involved in the definition of a self-similar decomposition are affine maps sending gaps of $K$ to gaps of $K$, so in particular they preserve the proportion of the subdivision we have introduced in the gaps.
+We claim that for uncountably many $\beta\in (0,1)$, the subset $K^\beta$ also satisfies (the last condition of) property $(O)$.
+That is, $g.K^\beta \cap K^\beta$ is open in $K^\beta$ for every $g\in F$.

 Fix $g\in F$.
 The only problem that may arise is that a point of the form $p_I(\beta)$ (which is an isolated point) might land inside $K$ under the action of $g$.
-But if we fix a gap $I$ of $K$, the set of parameters $\beta$ such that $g(p_I(\beta))$ does not belong to $K$ is open and dense in $(0,1)$ since $K$ has empty interior.
-In particular, since there are only countably many gaps and $F$ is also countable, with a Baire argument we obtain that $K^\beta$ satisfies property $(O)$ for a generic choice of $\beta\in (0,1)$. \end{proof}
+But if we fix a gap $I$ of $K$, the set of parameters $\beta$ such that $g(p_I(\beta))$ does not belong to $K$, is open and dense in $(0,1)$ (since $K$ has empty interior).
+In particular, since there are only countably many gaps, and $F$ is also countable, with a Baire-like argument we obtain that $K^\beta$ satisfies property $(O)$ for a generic choice of $\beta\in (0,1)$. \end{proof}